FBraman/brewer/whiteboard_to.md

 	make sure destroy is set up for all extant features, so that CRUD will be in effect -destroy for recipe working, make sure only the owner can do it -only in the view?
+		-destroy, authenticate user in model, and hide button in view?
+		-cannot add ingredient unless owner of recipe, but only thourgh view manipulation, how to add to controller? strike water calc working based on mash thickness, will also need to add an system efficiency variable for recipe default of 70, boiloff variable with default of 1.g/hour
+		-right now, focus on getting values into db in order to manipulate them